The tree of happiness flowers and fruits most abundantly for the creative man

 Deeds are born of words, words of thoughts, and thoughts of emotions.

 Evil is always most frightfully banal.
-For it always presents itself as a tedious re-invention of its past.
+For it can only present itself as a tedious re-arrangement of its past deeds.

 Creation is a Work in Progress.